Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 Seven Capabilities That Define Effective Orchestration

-3) Bi-directional sync with core systems Changes in Slack or other collaboration tools should write back to CRM, and those updates should flow through routing rules to form a consistent picture in the systems of record.
+Changes in Slack or other collaboration tools should write back to CRM.
+Updates should flow through routing rules.
+Routing rules should form a consistent picture in the systems of record.

-6) Intelligence at the contact and account levels Orchestration should aggregate signals to show account-level patterns such as how many stakeholders attended, which roles engaged, and what their collective behavior indicates.
+Orchestration should aggregate signals.
+Aggregated signals should show account-level patterns.
+Account-level patterns include how many stakeholders attended.
+Account-level patterns include which roles engaged.
+Account-level patterns include what collective behavior indicates.

 Without these seven capabilities, orchestration is just a new label on old manual work.